Borough of Erewash: Education

 The borough has fourteen state secondary schools and 41 primary schools.
 It is also home to the public (fee-paying) school of Trent College, with its junior/preparatory school, The Elms School.

 Broomfield Hall of Derby College is located in Morley.

-Derby Japanese School (ダービー日本人補習校 Dābī Nihonjin Hoshūkō), a Japanese weekend school, holds its classes in Broomfield Hall.

 Media

 In terms of television, the area is served by BBC East Midlands and ITV Central broadcast from the Waltham TV transmitter.

 Radio stations for the area are: